archived-code-challenges/auth-service/README.md

 ## Instructions to run the project

-If the host operating system is macOS:
+If the host operating system is MacOS:

     make compose-mac

-If it is linux:
+If it is Linux:

     make compose-linux